reasoned808/web-dev-test/README.md

     - the form data should be JSON-encoded and structured like { "form": { "your data here" } }

 3. Display the response in mobile-friendly HTML page, in human-readable format.

+If you have any questions or need clarification about what is required, email James at the above email address.